cridona85/Capstone-project-/README.md

 While I have mainly relied on Bayesian techniques, I recognise that Support Vector Machines (SVMs) could complement the GP by classifying high- vs low-performing regions, particularly using a soft-margin or kernel-based SVM to handle noisy, non-linear boundaries.
 As data accumulates, some overfitting has appeared in low-dimensional functions, highlighting the need for smoother priors and possible dimensionality reduction.

 Overall, this iterative, black-box process mirrors real-world ML challenges—requiring critical thinking under uncertainty, evidence-based decision-making and adaptive model refinement to progressively move toward optimal solutions.

+## **6. Observations as per week 4**
+### Strategy and “Support Vectors”

+In this optimisation task, support vectors refer to input points that lie near a decision boundary or a region of rapid change in the response surface.
+Recognising these points helps identify areas where the function output shifts quickly, indicating where the next query should explore to capture new information.
+Across the iterations, I achieved improvements from the original outputs for all functions except Function 1, with percentage improvements ranging between 3% (Function 8) and 109% (Function 4).
+In particular:

+Function 4 showed consistent improvement each week, with the highest gain of 109% in Week 4, indicating a well-aligned exploration path.
+Functions 3, 5, and 7 exhibited steep output transitions (improvements of 68%, 67%, and 88% respectively) between Weeks 2 and 3.
+These regions likely acted as support vectors — areas of rapid change but the subsequent decline suggests potential over-exploitation near a local optimum.
+Functions 2, 6, and 8 showed more moderate improvements (9%, 6%, and 3%, respectively), with gains achieved between Weeks 1 and 3.
+Querying around these rapidly changing input regions could help refine the surrogate model further and uncover additional optima.

+Across all eight functions, I applied Bayesian Optimisation using Gaussian Processes (GPs) with different kernels and acquisition functions.
+My primary goal was to balance exploration and exploitation.

+### Neural Networks and Gradients

+I did not train a neural network surrogate, primarily because the available data was too limited to support robust training and because I have not yet fully completed the training material needed to apply it confidently.
+Neural networks generally require a large number of observations to generalise effectively whereas Gaussian Processes perform well with sparse data.

+However, in higher-dimensional settings or with larger datasets, a neural network surrogate could capture more complex non-linear interactions.
+I plan to explore this approach in future iterations if appropriate.
+Examining the trends, Functions 3, 4, 6, and 8 displayed stronger sensitivity to specific input variables, as shown by significant week-to-week variation in outputs.
+In a neural surrogate context, I believe these would correspond to inputs with the steepest gradient magnitudes — indicating where small input changes cause large output differences.
+Recognising these inputs would help focus future experiments on the most influential variables, thereby accelerating convergence towards the global optimum.

+### Classification

+If the optimisation problem were reframed as a classification task, outcomes above a given performance threshold could be labelled as “good” and those below as “bad.”

+Logistic regression or Support Vector Machines (SVMs) could then be used to estimate the decision boundary.
+SVMs could be suitable since their support vectors lie along the margin,  aligning with the idea of focusing queries near regions of uncertainty or rapid change.
+The main trade-off would be between exploitation/misclassification risk (staying close to known regions) and exploration (testing uncertain areas that could reveal better optima).

+Model Selection and Interpretability

+### So far, I believe Gaussian Processes have been the most appropriate model for these experiments, offering a good balance between exploration and exploitation.
+Linear regression lacked the flexibility to capture non-linear curvature.
+Neural networks would have required substantial tuning and carried a higher risk of overfitting given the limited dataset.